 Deveron M. Gibbons, of St. Petersburg, has been vice president of Public Affairs with the Amscot Corporation since 2005.
 Previously, he was senior government affairs advisor at Holland and Knight from 2003 to 2005 and director of government affairs for the Department of Community Affairs from 2000 to 2001.
 A St. Petersburg native, he received his Bachelor of Arts in Political Science from the University of Florida in 1995 and his master's in Public Administration from the University of South Florida in 2006.
+He earned his Juris Doctor from Florida A&M University College of Law.
 His association with SPC began at age 3, when he would accompany his mother to the library on what is now the St. Petersburg/Gibbs Campus.
-Originally appointed in June, 2006, Gibbons was reappointed for a term beginning June 12, 2015, and ending May 31, 2018.
+Originally appointed in June 2006, Gibbons was reappointed for a term beginning June 12, 2015 and ending May 31, 2018.

-Nathan Stonecipher

-Nathan Stonecipher, of St. Petersburg, is co-owner of Green Bench Brewing Co. and a member of the Board of Directors of the EDGE Business District Association in St. Petersburg.
-A Pinellas County native, he is a graduate of St. Petersburg College and the University of Florida.
-He previously was vice president of Directed Capital Resources LLC and was an assistant bond trader with Raymond James Financial.
-Stonecipher was appointed for a term beginning Dec.
-18, 2015, and ending May 31, 2018.
-Trustees emeriti of St. Petersburg College (formerly known as St. Petersburg Junior College) since the Board of Trustees was created in 1968 are: Arthur Libby Albers\ Bridgette Bello Philip Benjamin\ Evelyn Bilirakis Stanley A. Brandimore\ Terrence E. Brett L. Chauncey Brown\ Janice C. Buchanan Kenneth P. Burke Laurel J. Chadwick Pamela Jo Davis Robert J. Fine Jr. William W. Gilkey\ Thomas H. Gregory Lacy R. Harwell\ Paul Hatchett\ James E. Hendry\ Ann G. Hines\ H. W. Holland\ W. Richard Johnston Susan D. Jones Cecil B. Keene\ Joseph H. Lang (designated Chairman Emeritus) Beatrice Lewis\ E. C. Marquardt\ J. Patrick McElroy Demos A. Megaloudis\ Gary Megaloudis Reina C. Pollack Kenneth T. Welch Mac J. Williams\ Robert C. Young
+SPC President Bill Law serves as secretary to the Board of Trustees.

+Trustees emeriti of

+St. Petersburg College

+(formerly known as

+St. Petersburg Junior College)

+since the Board of Trustees

+was created in 1968 are:

+Arthur Libby Albers\

+Philip Benjamin\

+Evelyn Bilirakis

+Stanley A. Brandimore\

+Terrence E. Brett

+L. Chauncey Brown\

+Janice C. Buchanan

+Kenneth P. Burke

+Laurel J. Chadwick

+Pamela Jo Davis

+Robert J. Fine Jr.

+William W. Gilkey\

+Thomas H. Gregory

+Lacy R. Harwell\

+Paul Hatchett\

+James E. Hendry\

+Ann G. Hines\

+H. W. Holland\

+W. Richard Johnston

+Susan D. Jones

+Cecil B. Keene\

+Joseph H. Lang

+(designated

+J. Patrick McElroy Demos A. Megaloudis\ Gary Megaloudis Jeffrey "Dale" Oliver

+Chairman Emeritus)

+Beatrice Lewis\ E. C. Marquardt\

+Reina C. Pollack Kenneth T. Welch Mac J. Williams\

+Lauralee Westine Robert C. Young